rikosintie/Ubuntu4NetworkEngineers/docs/SSH.md

 You can also use `?` as wildcard placeholders.
 For example, `192.168.10.??` would match any host address with 2 digits.

+You can also put list multiple hosts on the same line, separated by spaces.

+`192.168.10.* 172.16.1.*`

-If you have devices on many subnets you can use an `*` to cover any hosts.
+You can also use an `*` to cover any hosts.
 The `~/.ssh/config` file is read top to bottom so you can place this at the bottom and have specific devices defined above it.
+Again, I don't recommend this approach because it will cover all devices you connect to.

 ```bash
 gnome-text-editor ~/.ssh/config